A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Give arrestees emotional and moral support

-- Build trust and confidence in the legal team and in each other
+- Build trust and confidence in the support team and in each other

-- Share information about action on the streets, about activity in the courts
+- Share information about action on the streets, and any activity in the courts (e.g.: bail hearings)

-- Call legal office with updates from jails!
+- Call legal office with updates from the cells.

-If arrestees are using Jail Solidarity, legal pairs can:
+If arrestees are using Jail Solidarity, support teams can:

 - Arrange group meetings